 Explanation of history, evolution, and components of correctional systems.
 Identify components of the correctional systems.
-Current practices and present day issues in Corrections.
+Current practices and present-day issues in Corrections.All students looking to enroll in CRJ 1100, Introduction to Criminal Justice or COR 1100, Introduction to Corrections, must meet with the Program Coordinator, Wendy Holt, before registering for these classes.